tytso/xfstests-bld/Documentation/android-xfstests.md

   [building-xfstests](building-xfstests.md).
-Then, either put the chroot tarball in the default location of kvm-xfstests/test-appliance/armhf_root_fs.tar.gz, or specify it with the -I option to android-xfstests.
+Then, either put the chroot tarball in the default location of kvm-xfstests/test-appliance/armhf_root_fs.tar.gz, or specify it with ROOT_FS in your ~/.config/android-xfstests or the -I option to android-xfstests.

 ## Procedure